The Returns of Online Education

 As I mentioned in my previous blog, research with online students indicates that the vast majority believe their online experience is equal to the experience they’ve had on campus.
 And after graduating, most believe their online program was worth their time and money.
 Half of students in this same study indicated that it is likely they would not be earning their degree if it were not offered online.
 I’d say there is pretty conclusive evidence that online students do see valuable returns from their online education.

-If you believe that a bachelor’s, master’s, or doctorate is key to your career advancement, do NOT be discouraged by studies like the one here that’s likely to grab headlines, but focuses on the wrong questions (in addition to the methodology flaws).
+If you believe that a bachelors degree, master’s, or doctorate degree is key to your career advancement, do NOT be discouraged by studies like the one here that’s likely to grab headlines, but focuses on the wrong questions (in addition to the methodology flaws).
 Focus on getting all of the information you need to make the best decision for you, when it comes to selecting a university degree program.
 Universities are very focused on ensuring that their degree programs are excellent, regardless of how the education is distributed (on campus or online)!
 But it’s your job to do the due diligence work of finding the best program for you.

 Avoiding the mistake of not getting good returns for your investment in an online degree (or any degree!) is pretty straight-forward.
 Make sure that you aren’t paying too much (don’t go over your budget!) for your degree, whatever that magic number is.
 And focus on finding a program will give you the applied skills employers want to enhance your career options.